cmcnunn/HGDream_LinearStage/README.md

 Reset the plot and position trace

-Run the Controller Script
+Import the Controller Script into the GUI Script
-If you'd prefer command-line testing or scripting, run:

 ```bash
 python controller_VXM.py